santoshsmalagi/Developer-Essentials/Structuring-a-Multi-File-Program/Structuring-a-Multi-file-C-Program-PART-II.md

 Let us try to illustrate the layout of a multi-file C program by building a simple calculator application which:
 * accepts two real numbers and an operator (+, -, \*, %, p) as command line arguments
-* validates the command line arguments and calls appropriate functions
+* validates command line arguments and calls appropriate functions
 * if an invalid input is entered, exits gracefully with an appropriate ERROR message

 | File       	| Remarks                                          	|